 When a DUO Supporting AP receives from a DUO non-AP STA operating in the DUO mode a Multi-STA BlockAck frame addressed to the AP, in responseto a preceding BSRP Trigger frame, that includes an Unavailability Target Start Time field, the UHR AP shall consider the STA as being unavailable:

-— from the future target time indicated in the Unavailability Target Start Time field,

-— for a duration indicated in the Unavailability Duration field, if the unavailability duration is known,
+— (#710)from the target time for a duration indicated in the Unavailability Duration field, if the unavailability duration is known, where the target time is calculated as,

+•if T >= 0 and T < 496, the target time is equal to TSFAP-TSFAP[5:0]+T×64μs;

+•otherwise, the target time is equal to TSFAP-TSFAP[5:0]-(512-T)×64μs,

+where T = (indicated TSF-TSFAP[14:6]) mod 512, and the indicated TSF is the partial TSF indicated in the Unavailability Target Start Time field,

 and until TBD (referring to the conditions for the STA to become available again) if the unavailability duration is unknown.

+NOTE— The target time is regarded earlier than AP’s TSF when T is in the range from 496 to 511 and can be earlier than AP’s TSF up to 1024 μs.

 …

 References